tollefj/TDT4310/README.md

 The five assignments (we call them labs) will, in one way or another, prepare you for the course project, accounting for 75% of the final grade.
 Information around the project will reside on Blackboard.

 All labs will be provided as Jupyter Notebooks (.ipynb).
-The first lab (lab 0) will be a simple question-answer setup, to get familiar with the format, only involving markdown cells.
-Labs 1 through 4 will require you to properly use the environment with a mix of markdown and code cells.
+The first lab will only consist of questions-answers in markdown-cells, to get familiar with the format.
+The remaining labs will require you to properly use the environment with a mix of markdown and code cells.

 ### `🔧 Lab setup`